 Fun facts: This was, bizarrely enough, the favorite anime of John O'Donnell, who happened to be none other than the CEO of Central Park Media, one of the largest distributors of anime in the English speaking world during the 80s and into the early 90s.
 So enthralled was he with M.D.
 Geist that he made Geist a part of the logo of CPM at the beginning of every anime intro that was licensed by them and even bought a rare vinyl record of the OST.
 And in the ultimate show of love for a particular anime, he and CPM funded and commissioned entirely on their own a sequel, M.D.
 Geist II: Death Force, of which you can read about in my review of that work.
 More information on both the sequel and John O'Donnell's bizarre love affair can be found at Justin Sakis' "Buried Garbage" column at Anime News Network.

 Even if we view this character from an asshole perspective Geist is still not endearing in the slightest.
 He fails at being a bad-ass in the same vein as someone like Duke Nukem.
 He has no charisma, no character; he doesn't have the insanely over-the-top fighting style of Kenshiro nor does his character have any psychological aspects like Guts.
 He is a thirteen-year-old's interpretation of what a bad-ass guy should be and it fails horribly.
 The character has no motivation aside from finding new people to kill so the narrative has no narrative investment or engagement.
 Hell, the plot is incredibly inconsistent anyways featuring characters with no purpose and the tone is so cynical to the point that it borders nihilism.
-Vayia, the other main character, sort of, it literally defined by the fact that she wants to fuck Geist... great character, right?
+Vayia, the other main character, sort of, it literally defined by the fact that she wants to have sex with Geist... great character, right?
 I know that she wants to manipulate him into lusting after her body since he would be able to protect her, but this idea is only mentioned in passing and seems more so an excuse just to get a naked chick in there.
 She is a pair of walking tits.
 That's it.

 Despite all of this show's failures, it is quite the quintessential "so bad it's good anime".
 The terrible writing, awful English dub and insane plot points make for a show in which I couldn't stop laughing at.
 Everything is so stupid, so asinine, so ridiculous that I found myself bursting out with laughter at every line delivery and at every fight scene since they were all so bad.
 This doesn't make the show good, not by a LONG shot but at the very least you can have fun with it.
 Much more fun than Genocyber anyway...